Oneirag/ong_utils/README.md

 * functions to get current user and domain.
 [Read more](#get-current-user-and-domain)
 * functions for simple input dialogs with validations using tk [Read more](#simple-dialogs)
 * a function `fix_windows_gui_scale` to avoid blurry tkinter text elements in Windows 10 or 11.
 [Read more](#fix-windows-scaling)
+* Handlers to redirect prints and logging to an Entry tkinter widget [Read more](#print-and-logging-tkinter-handlers)
 ### Optional dependencies
 Installing `pip install ong_utils[shortcuts]`:
 * functions to create desktop shortcuts for packages installed with pip.
 [Read more](#make-shortcuts-for-entry-points)